 - First, concepts are harder to understand and reason about.
-For example, it is hard to understand what the semantics of a function application are, irrespective of using explicit or deferred semantics. - Second, it is harder to understand the impact of a concept on other language features.
-For example, it is hard to understand the impact of adding the feature with (with explicit semantics) on a language implementation. - Third, implementation techniques are not made fully explicit and cannot thus be reused as such.
-For example, it is not possible to reuse the mechanism that threads an environment used for first order functions to thread a store in a language with mutable identifier values. - Fourth, experimenting with combinations of language features that deviate from the standard pedagogical scenario is complicated, as such implementations require to cut and paste from different language versions.
-For example, it is not possible to easily construct a variant of WAE that uses an environment.
+For example, it is hard to understand what the semantics of a function application are, irrespective of using substitution or a store. - Second, it is harder to understand the impact of a concept on other language features.
+For example, it is hard to understand the impact of adding the feature with (with substitution-based semantics) on a language implementation. - Third, implementation techniques are not made fully explicit and cannot thus be reused as such.
+For example, it is not possible to reuse the same store for first order functions in a language with higher order functions or with boxes. - Fourth, experimenting with combinations of language features that deviate from the standard pedagogical scenario is complicated, as such implementations require to cut and paste from different language versions.
+For example, it is not possible to easily construct a language with a store but without first order functions.

-In order to accommodate these needs, we analyzed the commonalities and variabilities for a couple of language evolutions of this series of language evolutions so as to turn them into a product family of languages.
+In order to accommodate these needs, we analyzed the commonalities and variabilities of this series of language evolutions so as to turn them into a product family of languages.